jonathan-vella/what-the-caf/learning_path_modules/04_ALZ_Accelerator/challenges/challenge1.md

 2. What will you use to help the customer easily create cost-related reports for each workload based on department, owner, and environment?
 And how will you apply it?
 3. How will you implement the customer's regulatory & compliance requirements?
 You must include links to relevant documentation which supports your approach.
 4. How are you going to make sure that M-Series and L-Series VMs can only be deployed in the SAP environments without impacting agility and scale?
-5. How will ensure that "development environments and associated VNETs are not able to communicate with production"?
+5. How will you ensure that "development environments and associated VNETs are not able to communicate with production"?

 ---